MrMicrowaveOven/prisoner-box-riddle/ReadMe.md

 ### Experiment

 The Experiment covers everything.
-It's where the room exists, with Boxes inside of them, and also where the Prisoners live.
+It's where the Room exists, with Boxes inside of them, and also where the Prisoners live.

 When created, the Experiment generates 100 Prisoners as well as a Room (which comes with 100 Boxes).
 When `run` is called the Experiment sends each Prisoner into the Room to open Boxes, using the above strategy.
 It records how many Boxes the Prisoner had to open to find their number.

 If any Prisoner has to check more than 50 Boxes to find their number, then the Prisoners `fail` to be freed from the prison.
-If all of them get to their Box by opening 50 or fewer boxes, they `succeed`.
+If all of them get to their Box by opening 50 or fewer Boxes, they `succeed`.

 Experiment can be run many times, using as many Boxes as desired.  `Experiment.run_n_times(num_times, num_boxes)` will return the success rate of the Prisoners after that many runs.

-When I ran the Experiment 1,000 times with 100 boxes, sure enough the success rate of the Prisoners was 30.56%.
+When I ran the Experiment 1,000 times with 100 Boxes, sure enough the success rate of the Prisoners was 30.56%.
 Looks like they were a bit unlucky.
 After increasing to 1,000,000 Experiments, they had a success rate of 31.18, closer to the average.

 So yes, this solution is correct.
 Using the "loop" strategy prisoners have, on average, a 31% chance of surviving.
 I'm still having a hard time wrapping my head around that.